CpgSthlm/MitoDate/docs/1_requirements_and_configuration.md

 A, T, G, C, N and IUPAC degenerate DNA codes.
 Sequences must have simple headers (e.g., `>Sample_ID`) and the header must correspond exactly to the sample ID in the metadata.
+Ideally the MSA must be curated prior to running the pipeline.
+As a minimum, we suggest removing any sites that are represented only by one sample (and gaps in the rest) and removing any problematic regions withing the hypervariable region in the D-Loop

 ## Priors File